On This Page: [hide]

 Update Your Syllabus

-Syllabus Statement 1 (Discourage Use of AI)
+Syllabus Statement 1

 Artificial Intelligence (AI) Tool Usage: AI tools can generate text, images, and other media very quickly.
-Since a central goal of this course is to help you become independent and critical thinkers, you are discouraged from using AI tools to create text, video, audio, or images that end up in your work (assignments, activities, responses, etc).
+Since a central goal of this course is to help you become independent and critical thinkers, using Generative AI tools to create text, video, audio, or images that end up in your work (assignments, activities, responses, etc) may be considered a violation of academic integrity policies.
+Before choosing to use GenAI for coursework, reach out to me about appropriate and inappropriate uses.

 Syllabus Statement 2 (Treat AI-generated text as a source)

 Artificial Intelligence (AI) Tool Usage: AI tools can generate text, images, and other media very quickly.
-Since a central goal of this course is to help you become independent and critical thinkers, you are discouraged from using AI tools to create text, video, audio, or images that end up in your work (assignments, activities, responses, etc).
+Since a central goal of this course is to help you become independent and critical thinkers, using Generative AI tools to create text, video, audio, or images that end up in your work (assignments, activities, responses, etc) may be considered a violation of academic integrity policies.
+Before choosing to use GenAI for coursework, reach out to me about appropriate and inappropriate uses.
+If you choose to use GenAI to complete assignments, indicate on your assignment how the technology was used.
+If any part of this policy is confusing, please reach out to me for a conversation before submitting your work.

-As of January 15, 2024, a regularly-updated list of existing policies for the use of AI tools at various institutions is available online.
+A regularly updated list of existing policies for the use of AI tools at various institutions is available online.
 BC faculty choosing to adapt these policies for their own syllabi may need to edit them in light of BC institutional policies and protocols, as well as departmental and course context.

-Discuss ChatGPT With Students
+Discuss GenAI With Students

-- In what ways does ChatGPT impact the course goals?
-In what ways can AI prevent or enable students in meeting these goals?
+- In what ways does Generative AI impact the goals you have for this course and for you as a student at BC?
+In what ways can GenAI prevent or enable you from learning?

 CTE’s resource on how to make Academic Integrity transparent can be a useful guide for these conversations.
 Additionally, the BC Library has a helpful guide for orienting students to Generative AI.